product review

 - Price

-- Beauty of Joseon Glow Replenishing Rice Milk ($18.00) — fits best in a combination or oily-skin routine, thanks to rice amino acids and kaolin clay in the formula.
+2. Beauty of Joseon Glow Replenishing Rice Milk — Best for: a combination or oily-skin routine

 Setting expectations